Terry Serio

-Terry Serio is an Australian actor, director, musician and singer-songwriter.
+Terry Serio (born 1956) is an Australian actor, director, musician and singer-songwriter.

 Career

 Film and television

 Serio's breakout role was as the lead, Mike in the 1982 Australian culture action film Running on Empty, alongside Max Cullen and Penne Hackforth-Jones.
 Early roles in the film With Prejudice (1983) and TV films High Country (1983) and Rooted (1985) followed.
 In 1986 he played the lead in biographical miniseries Shout!
 The Story of Johnny O'Keefe (for which he received AFI nomination for Best Actor) and in 1987 he played Franco in miniseries Fields of Fire.

 Numerous guest roles in television series followed, including Rafferty's Rules, The Flying Doctors, A Country Practice, Chances, Phoenix and Police Rescue.
 In 1995, he played the recurring role of Captain Sam Phillips in thirteen episodes of Ocean Girl, before taking on further guest roles in Heartbreak High, G.P., Flipper, Fallen Angels, Wildside, All Saints, Stingers and Blue Heelers.

 Television guest appearances continued into the 2000s, with Halifax f.p., Farscape, Water Rats, The Secret Life of Us, Young Lions, McLeod's Daughters, Home and Away, Blue Water High and Stupid, Stupid Man.
 Later television credits have included Underbelly, Rake and The Letdown.
 He had recurring roles as Terry Renner in legal series Janet King and Carmine in drama series The Secret Daughter.

 Serio's film roles have included 1995 thriller Back of Beyond, 1997 family adventure comedy Joey and 2001 comedy/drama He Died With a Felafel in his Hand, starring Noah Taylor.
 He also appeared in the TV movie Heroes' Mountain (2002) based on the true story of the Thredbo tragedy and survival of Stuart Diver, starring Craig McLachlan.
 The same year, he appeared in 2002 crime comedy Dirty Deeds opposite an all-star cast including Bryan Brown, Toni Collette, Sam Neill, Sam Worthington and John Goodman.

 In 2005, Serio starred in Little Fish, alongside Cate Blanchett, Sam Neill and Hugo Weaving and in 2009, he appeared in the TV movie A Model Daughter: The Killing of Caroline Byrne, based on a true story.
 In 2010 he was in 33 Postcards, alongside Guy Pearce and Claudia Karvan.
 His most recent film appearance was in the 2021 LGBTQIA film We All Lie My Darling.

 Since 2011, Serio has been teaching Screen Acting at The Actors Pulse.